Vr18102000/Power-BI/readme.md

 # Stock Dashboard with Power BI and Python Integration

 This repository contains a Power BI dashboard designed for analyzing stock data retrieved using the yfinance library in Python.
-The dashboard allows users to visualize and analyze stock performance for a variety of symbols.
+The dashboard allows users to visualize and analyze stock performance for a variety of stock symbol.

 ## Features